visioglobe-sas/VisioglobeReactNative/README.md

 <details>
     <summary> Basic Section </summary>
+    \
     This part show you how to load/unload a map.
+    \
         <details>
             <summary> Display Props </summary>
-            This shows you the minimal props you need to have within the <VisioMapView>.
-If you have trouble getting any of them, please ask us in our [help platform](https://my.visioglobe.com/).
+            This shows you the minimal props you need to have within the VisioMapView component.\\ If you have trouble getting any of them, please ask us in our [help platform](https://my.visioglobe.com/). \\

-            More specifically you have :
+            More specifically you have :\\

                 - Map Hash: A string to retrieve your map from our server.
 Using it will allows the map to be updated every time you are using your map is updated from our editor.
                 - Map Secret Code : Your secret code to load the map.